MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

        New-SPAlternateURL -Url $internalUrl -WebApplication $wa -Zone Default -Internal
        ```

-    2. Open the **SharePoint Central Administration** site.
+    1. Open the **SharePoint Central Administration** site.
     1. Under **System Settings**, select **Configure Alternate Access Mappings**.
 The **Alternate Access Mapping Collection** box opens.
-    1. Filter the display with the new web application and confirm that you see something like this:
+    1. Filter the display with the new web application.

        ![Alternate Access Mappings of web application](./media/application-proxy-integrate-with-sharepoint-server/new-webapp-aam.png)

 - If you extend an existing web application to a new zone.

-    1. Start the SharePoint Management Shell and run the following script:
+    1. Start the SharePoint Management Shell and run the following script.

        ```powershell
        # This script extends an existing web application to Internet zone with the internal/external URL needed to work with Azure AD application proxy